 Car insurance for new driversYou've passed your test and you're ready to go solo on the roads.
 Now there's just your car insurance to sort out.

 Car insurance is compulsory – you can't legally drive a car without it.
-But car insurance for young and new drivers can be expensive.
+But learner driver insurance for young and new drivers can be expensive.
 This is because insurance providers take age and driving experience into account when they calculate the price of your insurance.

 Car insurance for young and new drivers can be expensive.